port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/sync-data-to-catalog.md

 # Sync data to Software Catalog

-Port offers several API Providers, allowing you to easily ingest and manage data with the tools you are already using in your infrastructure.
+Port offers several API Providers, allowing you to easily ingest and manage data with the tools you are already use in your infrastructure.

 ![Catalog Architecture](../../../static/img/sync-data-to-catalog/catalog-arch.jpg)